 Reliability & safety

-The 2 Series Gran Coupe is a new model based on a relatively new platform, so the jury is still out on reliability.
+The 2 Series Gran Coupe is based on a relatively new platform, so the jury is still out on reliability.
 BMW as a brand has been performing below expectations recently, coming just 27th out of 30 manufacturers in our 2020 Driver Power satisfaction survey.

 Just over 20% of respondents told us their car had one or more faults in the first year, while running costs and servicing bills were reportedly high.
 Owners praised the build quality, acceleration and infotainment of their BMW models.